james-elliot/anes/README.md

 # anes

-To compile the Rust program:
+To download all dependencies and compile the Rust program:

   `cargo b --release`